flutter/website/src/docs/deployment/linux.md

 ---
-title: Build and release a Linux app
+title: Build and release a Linux app to the Snap Store
 description: How to prepare for and release a Linux app to the Snap store.
 short-title: Linux
 ---